vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 269 commits since the previous release, including 117 fixes.
+More than 278 commits since the previous release, including 122 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Tue May 14 02:01:38 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Wed May 15 02:05:31 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER